preethamdheeraj/freeCodeCamp/README.md

 ### Certifications

-making some small changes in the README file to test the indidvidual code testing repository
+making some small changes in the README file to test the indidvidual code testing repository making another smaller change to see if this will add to my contribution graph

 freeCodeCamp.org offers several free developer certifications.
 Each of these certifications involves building 5 required web app projects, along with hundreds of optional coding challenges to help you prepare for those projects.
 We estimate that each certification will take a beginner programmer around 300 hours to earn.